About content caching on Mac

 To determine if your Mac is the performance bottleneck when a large number of clients are accessing the content cache simultaneously, check the processor usage for the AssetCache process in Activity Monitor (open Activity Monitor, choose View > All Processes, then click CPU).
 If the processor usage is constantly at or near the maximum, you may want to add additional content caches to distribute the requests across multiple computers.

-Also, if your Mac is in an environment where clients download large amounts of a wide variety of content, be sure to set the cache size limit high enough.
+Also, if your Mac is in an environment where clients download large amounts of a wide variety of content, make sure you set the cache size limit high enough.
 This prevents the content cache from deleting cached data frequently, which may necessitate downloading the same content multiple times, thereby using more Internet bandwidth.

 Content caching best practices